January 14, 2019

 In any given day, it can be quite rare to have large periods of time where you’re left at your desk, uninterrupted.
 You may have meetings booked or phone calls arranged which means your time to work on specific projects is divided across the day.

 Break your work down into manageable actions, give yourself a rough estimate of how long the task should take to complete, and slot these into your day appropriately.
 For example, if you only have a short 30 minutes free between meetings, use this time to complete a small task on your list.
 Save your biggest challenges for when you have a couple of hours spare to truly concentrate and delve deep into your work.
 By assessing the most fruitful times of your day and planning what to work on and when, you will start to truly get the most of every hour in your working week.

 Whether it’s prioritizing your workload, assigning deadlines or giving yourself task reminders, DropTask can help you manage your time and workload in one, efficient workspace.
-Sign up to DropTask for free today, or try DropTask for Business to unlock all our features and say hello to your ultimate time management.
+Try DropTask for free today to unlock our features and say hello to your ultimate time management.